WAS JESUS MARRIED TO MARY MAGDALENE? Click below for a link to the book.

 This means within God’s name Elohim is three identities even though He is one God.
-These three identities are how God, who dwells in unapproachable light, can communicate with us.
+These three identities are how God, who dwells in unapproachable light, communicates with us.

-When someone speaks of seeing ones face, not only can it mean actually seeing the person, but can also mean to see a representation of that person.
-If you seek to speak to a top person of a company you might see a representative of that company, which is called “the face of that company.”
+When someone speaks of seeing ones face, not only can it mean actually seeing the person face to face, but it can also mean to see a representation of that person.
+If you seek to speak to a top person of a company you might see a representative of that company, which is called, “the face of that company.”
 The face of the company is not the entire company, but a part of it, having the authority to speak on the behalf of the company head.

-In John 1:18, John is speaking of no man ever seeing God at any time but the rest of the verse says, “…the only begotten Son, who is in the bosom of the Father, He has explained Him.”
+In John 1:18, John is says no man has ever seen God at any time, but the rest of the verse says, “…the only begotten Son, who is in the bosom of the Father, He has explained Him.”